stevo95/AlgoPlayground/README.md

 ## Disclaimer:

 App is under development and not fully finished nore debugged.
-Have patience :-)
+Please have patience :-)

 ## Deployed at: